statisticspoland/sdg-indicators-pl/en/guide.md

             <br />- extending the structure to accommodate in parallel both global and national SDG indicators
             <br />- SDG indicator search engine
             <br />- improvement of navigation between particular pages of the platform (eg scrolling between goals, breadcrumbs)
-            <br />- improving the presentation of indicators:
+            <br />- improving the presentation of indicators
-            <br />-- dynamically generated table, charts based on selected data
+            <br />- dynamically generated table, charts based on selected data
-            <br />-- the possibility of adding several data series from available dimensional attributes
+            <br />- the possibility of adding several data series from available dimensional attributes
-            <br />-- CSV download (all or selected data)
+            <br />- CSV download (all or selected data)
             </p>
 </article>
 <hr>